-The Louvre in Paris (10.2 million visitors) and the Vatican Museums (6.8 million) top the Museum Index ranking, followed by London’s British Museum (5.9 million), Tate Modern (5.8 million) and National Gallery (5.7 million).
+The Louvre in Paris (10.2 million visitors) and the Vatican Museums (6.8 million) were the two most visited museums in Europe, followed by London’s British Museum (5.9 million), Tate Modern (5.8 million) and National Gallery (5.7 million).
 London’s Natural History Museum, its Victoria & Albert Museum, St Petersburg’s State Hermitage, Madrid’s Reina Sofía and the Centre Pompidou in Paris complete the Top 10.

 The Louvre’s record-breaking 10.2 million visits also makes it the world’s top-attended museum above Beijing’s National Museum of China (8.6 million) and New York’s Metropolitan Museum of Art (7.4 million).